German Pointeraner (German Shorthaired Pointer & Weimaraner Mix): Info, Pictures, Characteristics & Facts

 Does This Breed Get Along with Other Pets? 🐶 😽

-German Pointeraners usually get along just fine with other dogs.
+German Pointeraners usually get along fine with other dogs.
 They often have no issues with other dogs they live with or with unfamiliar dogs they meet at dog parks or while outside exercising.
-Early socialization is important to get them used to meeting and interacting with other dogs, but you shouldn’t have any problems.
+Early socialization is vital to get them used to meeting and interacting with other dogs, but you shouldn’t have any problems.

-Because both parent breeds were originally bred for hunting and tracking, the same friendliness they exhibit toward other dogs won’t be extended to cats or other small pets you may have.
-Your German Pointeraner’s hunting instincts will likely kick in at the sight of a small animal, and they are likely to go on the chase.
-They aren’t recommended for homes with small pets, and you’ll also need to make sure to keep them leashed and on a harness while exercising in case they are tempted by a squirrel, rabbit, or another neighborhood animal.
+Because both parent breeds were initially bred for hunting and tracking, the same friendliness they exhibit toward other dogs won’t be extended to cats or other small pets you may have.
+Your German Pointeraner’s hunting instincts will likely kick in at the sight of a small animal.

 Things to Know When Owning a German Pointeraner: